-Also in South Manchester, Fletcher Moss is a beautiful place to walk in any season.
-The botanical gardens play host to a variety of interesting trees, flowers and shrubs to discover.
-If you really want to feel like you’ve left the city streets behind, explore further by walking through Stenner Woods and meandering around the meadows that lie between the gardens and the River Mersey.
+Fletcher Moss in South Manchester is a beautiful place to explore in any season.
+The botanical gardens play host to a jungle of interesting trees, flowers and shrubs.
+If you really want to feel as though you’ve left the city streets behind, take a wander through Stenner Woods and the flat meadows, which lie between the gardens and the River Mersey.
 For a post-walk tipple, or a delicious Sunday roast, don’t miss out on the nearby Didsbury pub, a former coach house that still has many of its original 18th-century features.

-Just a short journey by car or train south of Manchester, the affluent village of Alderley Edge is a favoured location of city dwellers seeking the great outdoors.
+Just a short car or train journey south of Manchester, the affluent village of Alderley Edge is a favourite haunt for city dwellers seeking the great outdoors.
 Snake through the woodland’s winding paths and you’ll emerge onto a sandstone ridge.
-Here you’ll discover the main attraction of Alderley Edge: jaw-dropping views over the Cheshire Plains when you emerge from the trees to find yourself on a sandstone ridge towering above the fields below.
-The perfect spot for scenic photos, this is where to head if you want to add an outdoorsy selfie to your Instagram feed.
+Here you’ll discover the main attraction of Alderley Edge: jaw-dropping views over the Cheshire Plain.
+This is where to head if you’re looking to add an impressive outdoorsy selfie to your Instagram feed.

-Just a short walk from Littleborough train station, Hollingworth Lake is the perfect destination for those seeking an easy walk in the hills.
-A simple circuit of the lake at a gentle walking pace can be completed in less than an hour, but if you want to challenge yourself and take in the views, head uphill shortly after passing the turnoff for the Country Park.
-For barely any effort, you’ll be awarded with dramatic views of the lake from above, and can cross the M62 if you fancy taking your walk further into the hills.
+Just a short walk from Littleborough train station, Hollingworth Lake is ideal for less experienced ramblers.
+A simple circuit of the lake at a gentle walking pace can be completed in less than an hour, but if you’re looking for a challenge, head uphill shortly after passing the turnoff for the Country Park.
+Your efforts will be rewarded with dramatic views of the lake below, and you can cross the M62 if you fancy taking your walk further into the hills.

-Accessible by car, this hilly area north of Manchester is easily accessible by car and offers walking routes to suit all levels of fitness.
-The walk up to the Pike is best suited for walkers seeking a longer hike, but there are plenty of shorter and easier walks in the area.
-The two reservoirs at the foot of the hill are an especially scenic option for those seeking a comfortable country walk.
+This hilly area north of Manchester is easily accessible by car and offers walking routes to suit all levels of fitness.
+The walk up to the Pike is best suited to those seeking a longer hike, but there are plenty of shorter and easier trails in the area.
+The two reservoirs at the foot of the hill are especially scenic options for a country walk with the dog.

-The Peak District National Park is situated on Manchester’s doorstep, providing the perfect destination for hikers looking to challenge themselves.
-For those interested in a slightly more relaxing stroll, try the Torside Reservoir, which is nestled on the edge of the Peaks, the walk around Torside Reservoir takes less than two hours, providing beautiful views of the surrounding hills reflecting in the water without having to actually commit to any serious climbing.
-Visit in autumn to admire the scenery at its best, when deep red and yellow hues scatter the horizon.
+The Peak District National Park is right on Manchester’s doorstep, providing the perfect destination for hikers looking to challenge themselves.
+For those interested in a slightly more relaxing stroll, try the Torside Reservoir, which is nestled on the edge of the Peak.
+A walk around the water’s edge takes less than two hours and offers beautiful views of the surrounding hills.
+Visit in autumn to admire the scenery at its best, when red and yellow foliage scatters the horizon.